-Blake is a happy 6 year old from Maple Valley.
-He attends Kindergarten at Glacier Park Elementary and loves learning and making friends.
-He will talk your ear off about Angry Birds, Star Wars, Legos and superheroes.
-He loves his 3 year old brother, even though they fight all the time.
+Blake is a happy 7 year old from Maple Valley.
+He is in 2nd grade at Glacier Park Elementary and loves learning and making friends.
+He is our resident Dinosaur and Pokemon expert, ask him anything and he will come up with an answer.
+He loves his 4 year old brother, Bryce, even though they fight all the time.
 He loves learning about animals and has quite the collection of stuffed friends.
 Upon first meeting him, you would never guess that he has a terminal rare disease.
-But on a closer look you would see that he has bruises all over his arms and legs, he gets tired quickly and is smaller than the rest of the kids his age.
+You would never guess the things he has been through and he won't go out of his way to tell you about it because it's just a normal part of his life.

 Blake was born with an extra thumb, mild hearing loss in one ear and mild hypospadias.
 His extra thumb was removed at Seattle Children's Hospital when he was only a year old.
 The doctors at Children's suggested he see a geneticist to see if any of his abnormalities were connected.
 After nine months and many tests, Blake was diagnosed with Fanconi anemia when he was almost two years old.

 Blake's family was almost immediately connected with The Fanconi Anemia Research Fund and were able to attend Camp Sunshine the following summer.
 At Camp Sunshine in Casco, Maine they connected with other families who were going through the some of the same things they were.
 That's where Blake met Isaac and Avery.
 Now the Robison family travels to Maine every summer to continue making those irreplaceable connections to other families who are affected by Fanconi anemia.